SGpp/SGpp_Example_Application_SCons/README.md

 This command will both configure the project as well as build SG++.
 As this compiles SG++ from scratch, this will take time!
 The unit tests, however, are switched off to save time.
 In this example, we build all modules of SG++ in order to demonstrate how to include the headers and link the libraries of all SG++ modules with your own application.
 Thus, you can reduce the compile time further by deactivating modules (see section below) that you do not need for your own project.

+After this is done, you can call the application within the build directory with `./build/quadrature`
 ### 3. Variant b) Run scons to only build the application
-`scons
+`scons`

 This command will only build the actual example application.
 It will not build SG++ again in order to save compilation time.
-After this is done, you can call the application within the build directory with `./build/quadrature`

 ## How to modify the SG++ build